 Collaborative work between the Seattle team and the Genome Institute of Singapore in 2013 further confirmed these conclusions and the way it works.

 Ref PNAS (Proceedings of the National Academy of Sciences of the United States of America) vol. 110 no. 39 > Drew J. Schwartz, 15530–15537

-Because of course, the whole premise of vaccination is to intentionally provoke an immune response.
-This has the potential to overstimulate the immune system and it has been suggested that immune systems altered by vaccination are a potential cause for autoimmune diseases.
-A 2009 study on the potential links between Guillain-Barré and the Gardasil vaccine points out that:
+Because of course, the whole premise of vaccination is to provoke an immune response, this has the potential to overstimulate the immune system.
+It has been suggested that immune systems altered by vaccination are a potential cause of autoimmune diseases.
+A 2009 study on the possible links between Guillain-Barré and the Gardasil vaccine points out that: